 - Drag and drop the base station logs then click DONE.

 - Base station - choose the model base station you are using.
 This will automatically add the phase center height and add it to the pole height.
-If you do not see your model, please select “Custom base station” from the drop-down and manually enter in the phase center height.
+If you do not see your model, please select “Custom base station” from the drop-down and manually enter the phase center height.

 - Pole height - the height of the pole that the base station is mounted on